On a Continuum Model for Random Genetic Drift: A Dynamic Boundary Condition Approach

 The rest of this paper is organized as follows.
-In Section 2, we introduce a few background, including the Wright-Fisher model, the variational structure of Kimura equation, and the dynamical boundary approach for generalized diffusions.
+In Section 2, we introduce some background, including the Wright-Fisher model, the variational structure of Kimura equation, and the dynamic boundary approach for generalized diffusions.
 The new continuum model is presented in Section 3.
-The existence and uniqueness of the strong solution of the regularized system is shown in section 4.
-Finally, we perform a numerical study to the regularized system, and demonstrated the effects of $\delta$ and $\epsilon$, as well as the ability of new model in capturing the key feature of the original Kimura equation.
+The existence and uniqueness of the strong solution of the regularized system is shown in Section 4.
+Finally, we perform a numerical study on the regularized system, and demonstrate the effects of $\delta$ and $\epsilon$, as well as the ability of the new model in capturing the key feature of the original Kimura equation.